 Dorothy – Gifts From The Holy Ghost (Album Review)

 Flowing like water, “Top Of The World” is the fitting next track of triumph before “Hurricane” expresses the shock of finding new love when you least expect it.
 And then Dorothy strikes gold in a big way with “Close To Me Always,” hands down the most emotional song on the entire album.
 Full of unfiltered feelings and an exceptional vocal performance by Martin, you would have to be flatlined not to feel this one.
-From here the album rounds out really nicely with the anthemic “Black Sheep,” dirty heavy Blues of “Touched By Fire,” chant along “Made To Die,” and final heavy hymn “Gifts From The Holy Ghost.”
+From here, the album rounds out really nicely with the anthemic “Black Sheep,” dirty heavy Blues of “Touched By Fire,” chant along “Made To Die,” and the final heavy hymn “Gifts From The Holy Ghost.”

 Like the in-depth, diverse coverage of Cryptic Rock?
 Help us in support to keep the magazine going strong for years to come with a small donation.